pkoluguri/music-gui/README.md

 # music-gui(it only works in mac)
-this an python application which searchs youtube for a song name you entered and download the video and plays it's audio.
+this an python application which searches youtube for a song name you entered and downloads the audio and plays it.this is buggy and might not work because it is application made for fun and with less time.